For a reliable and speedy way to get around London, why not take a famous London Double Decker Bus?

 Without the stress and aggravation of finding your way around, you’re free to fully appreciate the magnificent architecture, statues and monuments that can be found in the capital.

 Guides on these buses provide commentary on sights and landmarks seen on the journey and can be enjoyed in several different languages.

 If you’d like to take a slightly cheaper tour without a guide, there are some incredible sights on routes 9, 14, 15, 22, 24, 38, 148 & 390.

 Information on Accessibility

-Each and every bus in London (with the only exception of Heritage Routemaster vehicles) is a low floor vehicles that can all be easily accessed by those with limited mobility.
-That’s 8,500 buses all useable by everyone!
+That’s 8,500 buses, all usable by everyone!
 In addition to this, bus travel in London is free for users of wheelchairs.

-The innovative low floor design of these buses allow wheelchairs, prams, the visually impaired with guide dogs and those with other mobility issues to board and alight quickly and easily.
-Each bus has a retractable ramp that is kept operational at all times.
+These buses’ innovative low floor design allows wheelchairs, prams, the visually impaired with guide dogs and those with other mobility issues to board and alight quickly and easily.

 For more detailed information, please see TFL’s guide to accessibility.